-Volunteer in South Africa and work on an incredible black rhino, elephant and big cat research and conservation project in Kruger home to the Big 5.
-The Greater Kruger area is home to lion, elephant, buffalo, rhino and leopard, as well as over 400 species of birds.
+Volunteer in South Africa and work on incredible rhino, elephant and big cat research and conservation in Kruger, home to the Big 5.
+The Greater Kruger area is home to lions, elephants, buffalos, rhinos and leopards, as well as over 400 species of birds.
 This project aims to share data with large scale projects, conservation agencies and the authorities to protect habitats and species and to help with education of humans to reduce their impact.
 Game drives are an important aspect of this placement.
-As well as having the opportunity to be involved in research about reptiles, project initiatives relating to the Big 5, include:
+You will have the opportunity to be involved in research about reptiles, as well as other project initiatives relating to the Big 5, including:

-- The rhino population has dropped from 100,000 in the 1960s to around 3,500 today and a reintroduction programme has taken place in the park, to protect and monitor this species.
+- The rhino population has dropped from 100,000 (1960s) to around 3,500 today and a reintroduction programme has taken place in the park to protect and monitor this species.

-- Elephants are suffering because of the conflicts with humans in the region, so the project monitors the elephant’s environment and behaviours in an effort to secure their futures.
+- Elephants are suffering because of the conflicts with humans in the region and the project monitors the elephant’s environment and behaviours in an effort to secure their futures.

-- Big cats populations have seen a 80% decline in numbers in the last 30 years due to illegal poaching, a lack of prey and reduction in habitat.
+- Big cat populations have seen a 80% decline in numbers in the last 30 years, due to illegal poaching, a lack of prey and reduction in habitat.

-- Buffalo continue to be vulnerable and so tagging and recording data about them is important to their survival.
+- Buffalo continue to be vulnerable; so tagging and recording data about them is important to their survival.

-Come and learn or develop your research knowledge and skills and help the project team to protect and conserve these magnificent species futures in their natural habitats.
+Learn or develop your research knowledge and skills to help the project team protect and conserve these magnificent species for future generations.

-As a volunteer who loves animals join this fabulous project protecting Africa’s Big 5, and support local communities and project with their conservation efforts through providing hands on help, collecting and analysing data, and discussing projects.
-You will have an amazing experience learning about local history and gaining cultural immersion while learning about rhinos. elephants, big cats and so much more.
-If you are studying animal welfare or wildlife conservation you will be able to learn more about research techniques taking place to protect wild animals who are at risk from climate and habitat change, and human interaction, which may help you with your studies.
+Join this fabulous project to protect Africa’s Big 5 and support local communities with their conservation efforts through providing hands on help, collecting and analysing data, and discussing projects.
+You will learn about local history and be culturally immersed as you study rhinos, elephants, big cats and so much more!
+If you are studying animal welfare or wildlife conservation, you will be able to complement your studies by learning about research techniques actually taking place to protect wild animals who are at risk from climate and habitat change and human interaction.

-As a volunteer, living and working in the heart of a Big 5 Game Reserve, you will be actively involved in carrying out research on the population of the wildlife, as well as helping with the maintenance of the habitats of the animals.
-Your placement will be determined by the needs of the local project at the time of your placement and you will be supported by an experienced local team while:
+As a volunteer living and working in the heart of a Big 5 Game Reserve, you will be actively involved in carrying out research on the population of the wildlife, as well as helping with the maintenance of the habitats of the animals.
+Your placement will be determined by the needs of the local project at the time of your placement.
+You will be supported by an experienced local team while:

-- Collating and recording research data and participating in office based conservation project work
+- Collating and recording research data; participating in office based conservation project work

 - Participating in conservation education

 You must have a genuine love and concern for animals and the environment to join this project.
-Due to the physical nature of the work and the days spent on your feet in the park, a reasonable level of fitness is required.
-An enthusiasm, openness and the ability to be flexible and cooperative is vital and awareness of research skills, knowledge and experience in African wildlife is helpful, but not necessary, as you will learn on your placement.
-If you are studying and wish to gain credit speak to a Kaya Placement Advisor.
+Due to the physical nature of the work, a reasonable level of fitness is required.
+Enthusiasm, openness and the ability to be flexible and cooperative is vital.
+Awareness of research skills, knowledge and experience in African wildlife is helpful, but not necessary, as you will learn this on your placement.
+If you are studying and wish to gain credit, speak to a Kaya Placement Advisor.
 Please bring a laptop to help with data and project activities.

 WHY JOIN THE PROJECT

-You will be based in a beautiful Private Game Reserve in the Greater Kruger area in stunning South Africa famous for the Big 5.
-Days will be spent on the reserve learning about the animals and their habitats and you will have plenty of opportunities to see the animals in their natural environment.
-At night time, sit around a fire listening to the sounds of the wild while gazing at an amazing sky.
-You can also relax by the pool in your time off, or if you bring your own laptop use the wifi to touch base with friends at home.
-At weekends there are a range of excursions that you can join to complete your true African adventure.
+You will be based in a beautiful private game reserve in the Greater Kruger area of stunning South Africa.
+Days will be spent on the reserve, where you will have plenty of opportunities to see the animals in their natural environment.
+At night, enjoy sitting around the fire listening to the sounds of the wild, while gazing at a clear and breathtaking sky.
+You can also relax by the pool in your time off.
+At weekends. there are a range of excursions that you can join to complete your true African adventure.